NCAR/climate-primer-water/doc/ch3_baselines.rst

 *Figure: one of the most monitored attributes of local rainfall are changes in its Intensity-Duration-Frequency (IDF) relationship.*

-These questions often highlight the need for data sets developed from a combination of different data sources and meteorological tools and approaches to ensure a comprehensive understanding of the weather and climatological conditions of interest, which we talk about next.
+These questions often highlight the need for datasets developed from a combination of different data sources and meteorological tools and approaches to ensure a comprehensive understanding of the weather and climatological conditions of interest, which we talk about next.

-3.2.1 **Ideal local data sets.**
+3.2.1 **Ideal local datasets.**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Arguably the ideal data for researchers who are interested in obtaining
 variables and datasets that can then provide or force detailed and
-localized ecosystem and impact models (i.e. storage, surface water
+localized ecosystem and impact models (e.g., storage, surface water
-flows, stream temperatures, etc.) would be to have **gage-derived
+flows, stream temperatures, etc.) would be to have **gauge-derived
 instrumented measurements** of all climate variables of interest at high
 enough density, sampling frequency, and historical record to capture all
 dominant scales of spatial and temporal heterogeneity across the study
-domain of interest (more often than not, unattainable).
+domain of interest, which are more often than not, unattainable.
 In this context,
 weather gauges are often considered the best source of truthful weather
 information for several reasons. **Accuracy and precision**: if properly
 calibrated and maintained, weather gauges provide accurate and precise